mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ## Managing Company Users

-At Company level, inside the Company Overview, a Company Owner has visibility of the Identity and Access Management section.
-In particular, from the Identities portal, a Company Owner can add new Users to the Company, manage their accesses or remove their access to it.
+At Company level, inside the Company Overview, a Company Owner has visibility of the Identity and Access Management (IAM) section.
+In particular, from the Identities portal, a Company Owner can add new Users to the Company, manage their accesses, and remove them.

 ![Identities table filtered by User](./img/user-management/identities_table_filtered_by_user.png)